lockss/lockss-rtd-manual/docs/introduction/os.rst

    Ubuntu              20.04 LTS 2022-10-01     2025-04-02       :octicon:`thumbsup` :bdg-warning-line:`obsolescent`
    =================== ========= ============== ================ =====

-The LOCKSS system can likely be installed successfully on additional flavors of  Linux flavors.
+The LOCKSS system can likely be installed successfully on additional flavors of  Linux.
 We welcome reports of successful installations from the community so they can be added to the list above.

 .. tip::

-   If your IT environment does not favor a particular flavor of Linux, we recommend :ref:`os-rocky-linux`, both for brand-new installations and for either new-host or same-host migrations from LOCKSS 1.x.
+   If your IT environment does not favor a particular flavor of Linux, we recommend :ref:`os-rocky-linux`, both for brand-new installations and for :doc:`either new-host or same-host migrations from LOCKSS 1.x <lockss:migration/index>`.

 ----